 Adult Spiritual Enrichment at UUC is directed by the Religious Education Council.
-The active leadership in Adult Spiritual Enrichment by our Lay Ministers and interested members of the congregation enables UUC to offer a rich program through the church year.
+The active leadership by our lay ministers and interested members of the congregation enables UUC to offer a rich program throughout the church year.
 The classes are offered with an open mindset, encouraging the development of everyone involved.
-We aim to provide programming across a wide spectrum of interests, including UU history and theology, world religions, leadership development, spiritual practices, film and book discussions, and much more.
+We aim to provide programming across a wide spectrum of interests, including UU history and theology, world religions, leadership development, spiritual practices, film and book discussions and much more.

 Who am I?
 Whose am I?
 What am I here for?
 These age-old questions, explored by humans since the dawn of religion, are the foundations of a meaningful life.
 In Unitarian Universalism, we explore these questions in a supportive community.
-We are your partners in expressing who you are, what you value, and what you believe at all stages of life.
-No matter what life has dealt us, Unitarian Universalists (UUs) are spiritual companions on a path of integrity and interconnection, bringing more love, and more justice, into being.
+We are your partners in expressing who you are, what you value and what you believe at all stages of life.
+No matter what life has dealt us, Unitarian Universalists are spiritual companions on a path of integrity and interconnection, bringing more love and more justice into being.

 Our congregation provides a unique array of offerings for adults and young adults – come in and find out how you can go deeper with Unitarian Universalism.
 Please contact us for further information, or visit our Calendar for upcoming classes, films and events.